A sulfosugar from green vegetables promotes the growth of important gut bacteria

-Category: Climate Hits: 1A team of scientists has analyzed how microbes in the gut process the plant-based, sulfur-containing sugar sulfoquinovose.
+Category: Climate Hits: 3A team of scientists has analyzed how microbes in the gut process the plant-based, sulfur-containing sugar sulfoquinovose.
 Their study discovered that specialized bacteria cooperate in the utilization of the sulfosugar, producing hydrogen sulfide.
 This gas has disparate effects on human health: at low concentrations, it has an anti-inflammatory effect, while increased amounts of hydrogen sulfide in the intestine, in turn, are associated with diseases such as cancer.

 Read more https://www.sciencedaily.com/releases/2021/04/210409104447.htm